eflglobal/class-registry/README.rst

 Getting Started
 ---------------

-Create a registry using the ``class_registry.ClassRegistry`` class, then decorate any classes that you wish to register with its ``register`` method:
+Create a registry using the ``klass_registry.ClassRegistry`` class, then decorate any classes that you wish to register with its ``register`` method:

 .. code-block:: python

-   from class_registry import ClassRegistry
+   from klass_registry import ClassRegistry

    pokedex = ClassRegistry()